MasudIbrahim/Airbnb-insight-using-tableau/README.md

-# An insight into Airbnbs in Seattle in 2016 🏡
+# A look at Airbnbs in Seattle in 2016 🏡

 ### Background info
 I used a [dataset](https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset) from kaggle on Airbnb data to create a visualisation for prospective investors to help them in their search for the most profitable properties, times of year and more.<BR>